bcgov/entity/.github/ISSUE_TEMPLATE/DoD - Entity.md

 ---

-At the PR:

 **DoD - for all User Stories**
+- [ ] Add/ maintain selectors for unit tests and QA purposes
+- [ ] Peer review has been completed
+- [ ] Test coverage and acceptable by Product Owner (we need metrics on this)
+- [ ] Product Owner accepts the work as being completed and closes the Story

+**continue from here**
-- [ ] Completed stories verified in Dev/Test/Prod
+- [ ] Completed tasks have been verified in Dev Test Prod (currently mostly in dev)

 - [ ] Test coverage and Test ID acceptable by Product Owner (we need metrics on this)
-- [ ] Add/ maintain selectors for QA purposes
 - [ ] All tests passed (Jest, Pytest, Postman, End-to-End, etc.)
-- [ ] Peer Reviewed (ask devs if this needs to be called out)
 - [ ] Accessibility reviewed and acceptable [checklist] (https://github.com/bcgov/entity/docs/coding-standards/accessibility.md)
 - [ ] Production burn in completed (48 hrs) (good after two days) (revisit if this fits)
 - [ ] Schedule a Release w.
 Change Management
 - [ ] Open an issue to remove feature flags created

+release ticket needs to be updated configs in openshift need to be updated feature flags are managed load testing, if appropriate security testing and other testing?

 what we did take out from above: